Greg Robinson (offensive tackle): Cleveland Browns

-2018 season

 Robinson was signed by the Cleveland Browns on June 19, 2018.
 He was named a backup tackle to begin the season, behind rookie left tackle Desmond Harrison and right tackle Chris Hubbard.
 He was named the starting left tackle in Week 9, and started there the rest of the season, taking over from the undrafted rookie Harrison.
-The Browns finished with a 7-8-1 record.
+The Browns finished with a 7–8–1 record.

 Robinson was re-signed by the Browns to a one-year contract on February 25, 2019.

-2019 season

-In 2019, Robinson remained the starting left tackle for the Browns, starting 15 games, missing the Browns Week 13 game against the Pittsburgh Steelers with a concussion.
+In 2019, he remained the starting left tackle for the Browns, starting 15 games, missing the Browns Week 13 game against the Pittsburgh Steelers with a concussion.
 In Week 1 of the 2019 season against the Tennessee Titans, Robinson was ejected from the game after he kicked Titans' safety Kenny Vaccaro in the head.
 He was fined $10,527 for the incident.
 He recorded a recovered fumble in the Browns Week 5 loss to the San Francisco 49ers and was part of the offensive line that blocked for Nick Chubb as he finished second in the league in rushing yards.
-The Browns finished with a 6-10 record.
+The Browns finished with a 6–10 record.

 Robinson became an unrestricted free agent following the 2019 season.